liferay/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 HTML is the default content type for OpenSocial gadgets.
 Because HTML is so flexible and commonly used for gadgets, you may find yourself using it often.

-Note, all HTML content must be specified in a `CDATA` section of your within your gadget's content.
+Note, all HTML content must be specified in a `CDATA` section within your gadget's content.
 The following simple content example demonstrates proper `CDATA` specification:

 	<Content type="html">
 		<![CDATA[ "Your HTML goes here" ]]>